Is Exact on the JCQ recommended list of tests?

 What this means is that when students score the maximum on a test (generally called ‘ceiling level’ or ‘at ceiling’) the test result may not accurately reflect their ability because there is no way of knowing whether they could have scored higher if there were more difficult items on the test.
 However, for the score test ceiling to be meaningful, one would have to also know what the student’s raw score actually was, in order to determine that it was below the ceiling.
 JCQ Form 8 does not ask for the raw score.

 Exact doesn’t include any tests of cognitive processing.
 How can these be assessed when applying for access arrangements?

-Another of our products, Lucid Recall, assesses working memory and processing speed in the age range 7 years 0 months to 16 years 11 months.
+Another of our products, Recall, assesses working memory and processing speed in the age range 7 years 0 months to 16 years 11 months.
 Results from these tests are acceptable measures of cognitive processing when applying for exam access arrangements, provided the student is not older than the test ceiling which is 16 years 11 months.

-- speed of reading; or
+- speed of reading and cognitive processing; or

-- speed of writing; or
+- speed of writing and cognitive processing; or

-In exceptional circumstances at least two low average standardised scores (85-89) relating to different areas of speed of working are acceptable.
+In exceptional circumstances, at least two low average standardised scores (85-89) relating to different areas of speed of working are acceptable.
 In these circumstances, a referral must be made to the awarding bodies and the centre must provide for inspection purposes more extensive supplementary evidence.

 What training should a Learning Support Assistant have had in order to administer Exact for screening?

 Communicate-ed, in association with Include-ed offer the ‘Award of Proficiency in Access Arrangement Coordination (APAAC)’ which is accredited by an Ofqual recognised awarding body ‘Qualifi’.
-The course includes training in the administration of group tests, including Exact.
+The course includes training in the administration of group tests, including the Exact.